-With some exceptions, the pandemic will result in a change or delay to most occupancy/closing dates scheduled in 2020 and the first several months of 2021.
+With some exceptions, the pandemic will result in a change or delay to most occupancy/closing dates scheduled in 2021.
 We will continue to provide relevant updates to homeowners as they near each milestone and as the situation changes.

 If you are one of our homeowners, please ensure we have your current contact information.
 If you have not received any updates or have any questions, please contact your community’s Customer Experience Coordinator direct or at [email protected].